 Q– When can I start seeds indoors?

-A– Some seeds can be started now.
-This is an ideal time to start members of the onion genus, for instance.
-Others are pansies, green peppers, impatiens, and perennials that normally flower in early summer (although most perennials will not flower the first season after seeding).
+A– Sprouts and microgreens can be started anytime through February (and earlier).
+However, most of the month is still too early to start seeds indoors.
+Some seeds can be started by the end of the month, but early March is best for certain seeds like members of the onion genus, for example.
+Others are pansies and perennials, but it should be noted that many perennials started from seed may not flower for the first season after seeding.
 Use grow lights for best results any time you start transplants indoors, as most people do not get enough natural light from their windows.
 Start a regular fertilizer schedule as soon as the first true leaves are well developed.
-Do not start warm-season plants like tomatoes yet, as you will have a tough time keeping them healthy until time to plant them outside ( see March questions).
+Do not start warm-season plants like tomatoes yet, as you will have a tough time keeping them healthy until time to plant them outside.(see March questions).
+When in doubt, refer to the back of the seed packet for proper planting instruction.

 Q– When can I start pruning my fruit trees and other trees and shrubs?